mosecorg/mosec/README.md

   - `mosec_service_remaining_task` shows the number of currently processing tasks.
   - `mosec_service_throughput` shows the service throughput.
 - Stop the service with `SIGINT` (`CTRL+C`) or `SIGTERM` (`kill {PID}`) since it has the graceful shutdown logic.

+## Performance tuning

+- Find out the best `max_batch_size` and `max_wait_time` for your inference service.
+The metrics will show the histograms of the real batch size and batch duration.
+Those are the key information to adjust these two parameters.
+- Try to split the whole inference process into separate CPU and GPU stages (ref [DistilBERT](https://mosecorg.github.io/mosec/examples/pytorch.html#natural-language-processing)).
+Different stages will be run in a [data pipeline](https://en.wikipedia.org/wiki/Pipeline_(software)), which will keep the GPU busy.
+- You can also adjust the number of workers in each stage.
+For example, if your pipeline consists of a CPU stage for preprocessing and a GPU stage for model inference, increasing the number of CPU-stage workers can help to produce more data to be batched for model inference at the GPU stage; increasing the GPU-stage workers can fully utilize the GPU memory and computation power.
+Both ways may contribute to higher GPU utilization, which consequently results in higher service throughput.
+- For multi-stage services, note that the data passing through different stages will be serialized/deserialized by the `serialize_ipc/deserialize_ipc` methods, so extremely large data might make the whole pipeline slow.
+The serialized data is passed to the next stage through rust by default, you could enable shared memory to potentially reduce the latency (ref [RedisShmIPCMixin](https://mosecorg.github.io/mosec/examples/ipc.html#redis-shm-ipc-py)).
+- You should choose appropriate `serialize/deserialize` methods, which are used to decode the user request and encode the response.
+By default, both are using JSON.
+However, images and embeddings are not well supported by JSON.
+You can choose msgpack which is faster and binary compatible (ref [Stable Diffusion](https://mosecorg.github.io/mosec/examples/stable_diffusion.html)).
+- Configure the threads for OpenBLAS or MKL.
+It might not be able to choose the most suitable CPUs used by the current Python process.
+You can configure it for each worker by using the [env](https://mosecorg.github.io/mosec/reference/interface.html#mosec.server.Server.append_worker) (ref [custom GPU allocation](https://mosecorg.github.io/mosec/examples/env.html)).

 ## Adopters